Riley Greene Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.50 team ERA ranks eighth across all MLB pitching staffs.
+- The Brewers have a 3.52 team ERA that ranks seventh among all MLB pitching staffs.

-- The Brewers rank 14th in baseball in home runs allowed (25 total, 1.1 per game).
+- Brewers pitchers combine to surrender 26 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- The left-hander last appeared on Wednesday against the Seattle Mariners, when he went 7 2/3 innings, allowing two earned runs while giving up four hits.
+- In his most recent outing on Saturday against the Boston Red Sox, the righty tossed 5 2/3 innings, allowing four earned runs while surrendering five hits.

+- In four games this season, the 26-year-old has put up an ERA of 3.97, with 9.1 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.